How to Battle Discrimination Against Veterans and VA Loans

 Who is Affected by This Discrimination?

-The VA home loan benefit offers far more flexible qualifying guidelines than other mortgages, including higher loan limits, shorter waiting periods after financial hardship, and best of all – NO DOWN PAYMENT!
+The VA home loan benefit offers far more flexible qualifying guidelines than other mortgages, including higher loan limits, shorter waiting periods after a financial hardship, and best of all – NO DOWN PAYMENT!

 Requirements for VA Loans